Accredited, High-Quality Sensory Integration Courses

 Prior to this, Lelanie worked as a children’s occupational therapist in the NHS, charity and private settings since 2000.
 During this time, she became an Advanced Practitioner in Sensory Integration and spent the majority of her clinical career working with children and young people with sensory integration difficulties.

-Originally qualifying in OT in South Africa, Lelanie gained her MSc in OT at Brunel University, London and is currently in the second year of her part-time PhD study at Newcastle University.
+Originally qualifying in OT in South Africa, Lelanie gained her MSc in OT at Brunel University, London and is currently a part-time PhD student at Newcastle University.
 She is a Fellow of the Higher Education Academy.